HJKim95/HJLayout/README.md

 ### 2. Getting started with TransformingLayout <a id='getting_started_transforming'></a>

-* Getting started with code
+* Getting started with code<br/>
+Check examples for needed properties.

 ```swift
 // Create a layout and set property